“Play is the primary way children were designed to learn.”

 • Highly-trained with diverse skills.

-• Longstanding and consistent.
+• Experienced and consistent.

 Gamumbi children become part of a caring community.
 You only need to spend a few minutes with our educators to see how much they care about each and every child.
 To see what a special connection they have.